About Labor Studies

 - Master of Arts

-- advanced graduate certificate in labor studies
+- advanced certificate in work and public policy

 The Van Arsdale Center also provides degree-completion opportunities for wage earners and union members in their chosen field, such as electrical construction, para-education and more.